Travel Insurance – everything you need to know!

 - The type of travel you are planning on doing

 Travel Insurance benefit sub-limits

 Sub-limits are the limits within the specified benefit limits!
 For example, if you have a policy with cover for Luggage and Personal Effects up to $5000, and your camera was stolen, you wouldn’t be able to claim for $5000 for the camera (even if you paid that much for it).
 The maximum you can claim for a camera is $3000 under a Fast Cover policy – this is the sub-limit.

 Natural disasters can occur at any time.
-Taking out travel insurance to cover you for the unexpected is an important asset when travelling.
+Buying cover for the unexpected is an important investment when travelling.
 This can cover you for not only medical expenses but cancellation and luggage costs.
 Read more...

 Terrorism related incidents are not always covered by travel insurance.
 It’s a good idea to look into whether or not your insurance provider can offer this as a benefit to your policy.
 Read more...

 There are a number of healthcare agreements that Australia has with some overseas countries where the cost of medically necessary care is taken care of for Australian travellers.

 What you think you might be covered for but may not be

 Insurance policies are not able to cover for every eventuality on your trip.
 They are designed to cover the most likely unexpected events or the ones that would have the greatest financial impact.
 Make sure that you read the travel insurer’s PDS carefully, including the policy exclusions, so that you know what you would be able to claim for and what you are not.